 Why choose a town resolution approach as a tool for supporting pollinator populations?
-Come learn about how everyday folks can organize to get their towns to limit the use of pesticides to protect humans, pollinators and more!
-Mary Jones: Toxics Action Center’s Western Massachusetts and Connecticut Community Organizer.
-Sadie Stull: Member of Western Mass Pollinator Networks, helped to pass a pollinator-friendly resolution in Plainfield, MA.
+Come learn about how everyday folks can work with their neighbors and town officials to limit the use of pesticides to protect humans, pollinators, and more!
+Mary Jones, Toxics Action Center’s Western Massachusetts and Connecticut Community Organizer.
+Sadie Stull, Member of Western Mass Pollinator Networks, helped to pass a pollinator-friendly resolution in Plainfield, MA.

 There are vital roles that both plant and animal foods play in creating balance, preventing disease and maintaining good health and energy.
 Learn how to utilize food and supplements according to your lifestyle and personal dietary choice.
 John Kozinski: Founder, Diagnosis+NutritionTM Health Coach Training, 40 years teacher of Natural Health.

 Foliar application can be very beneficial to the overall health of crops, and therefore yields and profit.
 We will cover the basics of various materials, their preparation, identifying which materials may be useful to a specific crop, and when application is appropriate.
 Herbal extracts, biodynamic preparations, and mineral materials all blended with thought and intention, what fun!
 Bryan O’Hara, Has grown vegetables at Tobacco Road Farm in Lebanon, CT for 25 years.

 Healing from Lyme requires more than killing pathogens.
 Learn tools to help modulate your immune system, balance your nervous system, and chelate glyphosate.
 We’ll discuss herbs for Lyme and co-infections, and I will demonstrate Autonomic Response Testing, an energetic testing system developed by Dr. Dietrich Klinghardt.
 Diana Phillips: A holistic healer of 15 years, helping people recover their health.